 The truth is that: freedom is “a good in itself, rather than merely a means to an end” (Goodwin) and “The only principle for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others.
 His own good, either physical or moral, is not a sufficient warrant.” because “Over himself, over his own body and mind, the individual is sovereign.”
 (John Stuart Mill).
 But feminists find minding their own business and appreciating what gifts they have, having been born into our relatively free society, particularly difficult.

 It has been interesting to watch what they’ve objected to most vociferously recently.
 It has not been the Hollywood elites or supermodels that grace the pages of women’s periodicals with their dangerously thin frames – but to the jobs and pastimes of buxomly healthy girl next door-types who openly enjoy the attention of men.
 There are two main reasons for this.
 Firstly, feminists hate male sexuality (a truism so blatant and established that I feel no requirement to justify my claim) and secondly because they are seeking to allay female competition and keep the price of sexuality artificially high by restricting the supply.
 All humans compete for mates, women tend to excel at indirect competition (reputation sabotaging, slut shaming, exerting control over other women’s behaviour, eg).
 In fact, women can take such skilfully subtle approaches to competition that they don’t always realise they’re competing themselves – but competition is the most plausible evolutionary motivation for women to instinctively object to celebrations of beautiful fecund women and to act to undermine and limit the same.
 Feminists need to take a long look in the mirror.
 Feminism is an exclusive and spiteful sisterhood.
-Feminism is intrasexual competition.
+As Paula Wright has declared, feminism is intrasexual competition.
+It is “the pink elephant in the feminist room.”

 When feminists seek to prohibit women’s behavior simply because it offends them, they are yielding their rational mind to their jealous biology, objectifying those women (by removing their autonomy) and denying them due respect.
 Tolerance is a noble attitude to take that is consistent with living in a diverse and pluralist society and it’s about time the feminist preachers of tolerance started exercising some.
 Nobody has to like The Best Bust in Britain but we all should understand that it is a symptom of living in a progressive liberal democracy with free citizens.
 Mill and other liberal thinkers have understood that our best intentions governed by personal morality and taste are an extraordinarily poor guide for the preservation of individualist liberal values.
 We must police our instincts and actions rigorously to ensure that they are not arbitrarily limiting the choices of others.
 Choice is critical to personal freedom and personal freedom is critical to meaning.
 We must allow for freedom from the tyranny of feminist opinion.